vbookshelf/RAG-Experiments/Exp_12-Rag-with-a-function-call-in-a-simple-js-app/README.md

-## Exp_11 - Use a function call inside a RAG js web app
+## Exp_12 - Use a OpenAi function call inside a RAG js web app

 ### Objective
 - Create a simple working RAG Javascript web app that uses a function call.
 The function call is used to query the Weviate vector database.